Bomgaars opens Green River store - Wyo4News

 The latest addition to the Bomgaars family of stores is now open in Green River, Wyoming.

-The 50,000 sq. ft. store is located at 1105 Bridger Dr. John Moore is the store manager, with approximately 25 employees from the local area rounding out the staff.
+The 50,000 sq. ft. store is located at 1105 Bridger Drive.
+John Moore is the store manager, with approximately 25 employees from the local area rounding out the staff.

-A Grand Opening Ribbon Cutting is scheduled for this Thursday, July 16, at 9am, commencing 4 big days of savings and registrations for prizes, including the Grand Prize for a $1000 Shopping Spree.
+A Grand Opening Ribbon Cutting is scheduled for this Thursday, July 16, at 9 am, commencing four big days of savings and registrations for prizes, including the Grand Prize for a $1000 Shopping Spree.

 Bomgaars is a fourth-generation company, privately owned by Roger and Jane Bomgaars.
 The corporate office and distribution center is headquartered in Sioux City, Iowa, where the company originated in 1952.